dginst/crypto_correlation/README.md

 |
 |--- btc_analysis --> folder containing all the functions needed in the repository
 |
-|--- analysis scripts -->contains the scripts that upload the data into MongoDB collections
+|--- analysis scripts --> contains the scripts that upload the data into MongoDB collections
 |
 |--- dashboard --> folder containing the scripts that launch the dashbopard app
 |
 |--- excel creator
+    |--- input
+    |--- output

 # ---- analysis scripts ----

-In order to effectively run the scripts the order of running is relevant.
+In order to properly run all the scripts without errors the order is relevant.
 More specifically:

-# 1) yahoo_series_update_launcher.py
+# 1) yahoo_series_daily_launcher.py

-    The script downloads the updated financial data from Yahoo Finance using the API and retrieves crypto's prices and volumes from the "index" database; then compiutes returns and logreturns.
+    The script downloads the updated financial data from Yahoo Finance using the API and retrieves daily crypto's prices and volumes from the "index" database; then computes returns and logreturns.

     RELEVANT: In order to work locally the MongoDB database "index" has to exist along with the collections "crypto_price", "crypto_volume" and "index_data_feed".

     Once launched, the script updates the MongoDB collection:
     - "all_prices_y"